 Get the 45 minute presentation 'Balance My Clear Condition' given by Joyful Belly founder and director John Immel.
 This presentation will show you Ayurvedic essentials on fixing this imbalance, including diet, lifestyle, and herbal tips from Ayurveda.
-Just $15.95!
+Price: $15.95

 AYURVEDIC PERSPECTIVE ON CLEAR

-Cleansing, fasting, and an excessively light diet can indicate or create clear quality in the body.
+Cleansing, fasting, and an excessively light diet increases clear quality in the body.
 The remedy for excessive clear quality in the body is a Vata pacifying diet with rich or sweet foods.
-Inspiration, awe, open mindedness, forgetting one's cultural heritage or homeland, divorce, travel, and grief can indicate or create clear quality in the mind.
+Inspiration, awe, open mindedness, forgetting one's cultural heritage or homeland, travel, and grief increases Vata type create clear quality in the mind.
 The remedy for an excess of Vata clear quality in the mind is stability and routine.

 Clear foods and herbs help heal wounds.
 Clear foods generally lack sweet, sticky, gooey, or oily qualities.
 Instead, they are bitter, sharp, warm, drying, and light.
 Turmeric clears the blood because it dilates blood vessels, improving circulation.
 Dandelion clears the blood because bitters help metabolise cholesterol, fats, and sugars.
 Dandelion leaves are also a diuretic, flushing water stagnation.
 Aloe vera clears the digestive tract because it is a slight laxative.
 Mint, like many aromatic herbs, refreshes and clears the mind and respiratory tract.
 Lemon clears the liver and gall bladder by draining excess bile.
 Black pepper clears tissues by irritating them.
 Heat clears by purging the sweat glands.